cfedersp/airflow-walkthru/README.md

 **Asset Alias**:<br/>
 **Asset Producer Task**: <br/>
 **Asset Consumer Task**: This is a task that is activated when its inlet asset is created, changed or aliased.<br/>
 **Asset Watcher**: An asset by itself cannot trigger a DAG.
 Only when the Asset includes a watcher.
+An Asset Watcher exists outside any DAGs and may trigger a DAG by an file create or update or an event from a message queue.
 Read Event-driven Scheduling for more information: https://airflow.apache.org/docs/apache-airflow/stable/authoring-and-scheduling/event-scheduling.html
 **Custom Asset**:<br/>
 **Connection**: A Connection provides integration details, including hostname and credentials for external systems.
 Different types support uri schemes.
 Connections can be provided in the UI or as environment variables.
 Even the local filesystem provider must be specified as a Connection or you will see an <br/>
 **Hooks**: A Hook builds off a particular Connection and provides a consistent interface for interacting with it.
 Example?